 What is the Greater Fool Theory in Investing: Stay Calm, Avoid Foolish Reactions

 As we delve into this intriguing phenomenon, it’s crucial to understand its implications and learn how to navigate the treacherous waters it creates in financial markets.
-As our title suggests, the key is to stay calm and avoid foolish reactions.
+As our title suggests, staying calm and avoiding foolish reactions is key.
 But how can we achieve this in the face of market irrationality?

 The Psychology Behind the Theory